robertwgehl/robertwgehl.github.io/_posts/2023-12-16-ThoughtsThreads.md

 <!-- more -->

 ## Recapitulation

-I've been [interviewing people](https://fossacademic.tech/2022/04/17/InterviewWorkflow.html) for the book.
-One of them is a key figure in alternative social media: [Evan Prodromou](https://en.wikipedia.org/wiki/Evan_Prodromou).
-He's one of the folks behind OStatus, was involved in the creation of ActivityPub, and is currently actively involved in the Social Web Interest group.

-During our interview earlier this year, I mentioned how I saw Mastodon as an "alternative," and he immediately replied with another term: "recapitulation."

-> You used the term “alternative” there.
-We use it for music, for lifestyles, right?
-And then there's the reabsorbtion of the alternative back into the mainstream, which can be difficult.
-So there's the... recapitulation.

-Recapitulation was Prodromou's term for something we've seen again and again: an alternative cultural practice, like punk rock, or hip hop, becoming absorbed by mainstream culture, shorn of its radical potential, and sold back to us.

-Prodromou's term "recapitulation" has stuck with me since we spoke months ago.
-I've been rolling it around in my mind, like a marble in the palm of the hand.
+There's a term I heard a few months back, a bit by accident: "recapitulation."[[1]](#note1) I've been been rolling it around in my mind, like a marble in the palm of the hand.
 It's so generative.

-And today, as Meta's Threads starts the long-awaited (or long-feared) process of federating via ActivityPub, I'm turning back to Prodromou's insight.
+And today, as Meta's Threads starts the long-awaited (or long-feared) process of federating via ActivityPub, I think I have a way to pick apart what's going on with this term.

 After all, "recapitulation" is a kind of keyword in the sense [Raymond Williams meant](https://en.wikipedia.org/wiki/Keywords:_A_Vocabulary_of_Culture_and_Society): a term that has multiple, contested meanings, meanings that are bound up with multiple problems.
 Look it up in the Oxford English Dictionary and you'll find three ways "recapitulation" helps us pick apart Meta's Threads and the fediverse:
 * a Christian theological meaning, where all of human history is recapitulated by Jesus Christ,